EE4032Project/OverPass/README.md

 ```

+### Hands-On session

 4. Open up 3 terminals.
 The first terminal (`Terminal 1`) will be used to simulate the server, the second terminal will be used to simulate the user (`Terminal 2`) and the third terminal will be used to simulate the miner (`Terminal 3`).

 5. On `Terminal 1`, we will load the local ganache server using the following code.
 You need to specify the number of accounts that you would like to generate.
 For example, if I want to start 100 accounts, I will indicate 100.